KBrand26/CARA/README.md

 and download it into the **data/** directory.

 ## Prepare dataset
-If you want to use the datamodules in this repository, you will need to execute **restructure_data.py** from the **data/** first.
+If you want to use the datamodules in this repository, you will need to execute **restructure_data.py** from the **data/** directory first.
 This will simply restructure the FRGADB dataset such that it is compatible with the existing datamodules.

 This should be followed by executing **create_holdout_test.py**, which will generate the holdout test set.
-This script should be executed prior to running any experiments and should not be executed again until all experiments have been executed.
+This script should be executed prior to running any experiments and should not be executed again until all experiments have been conducted.

 # Project layout